dipaksarkar/docs/docs/nitrofit28/installation.md

 - PDO PHP Extension
 - Tokenizer PHP Extension
 - XML PHP Extension
+- Imagick PHP Extension
+- ionCube Loader®	v13.0

+The latest ionCube Loader version for your PHP version

 ::: warning
 On this project, we're using the latest Laravel version (currently 9.x).
 Please go to [Laravel documentation](https://laravel.com/docs) page for more information.